raphaelleroffo/raphaelleroffo.github.io/_posts/2021-11-16-intro-tutorial6.md

 ## III.
 Joining the census data to the London LSOA boundaries

-In the geopackage, open the `Session6-Start` file.
+In the geopackage, open the `Session6-Start` project file.
 On your Layers list you can find the LSOA boundaries (they are the smallest census unit, like the IRIS zones in France), the census table for London at LSOA level, the flood risk zones and the Greater London boundaries.
 You can start a new QGIS project to save your progression using your top menu `Project` > `Save to...` > `Geopackage` and in your Session6 geopackage, saving for instance as `Session6-Progress`.
-This will allow you to go back to the start if you encounter too many problems, but also to pick up from where you left off if you're interrupted while doing this tutorial.
+This will allow you to go back to a clean version of `Session6-Start` if you encounter too many problems, but also to pick up from where you left off using `Session6-Progress` if you're interrupted while doing this tutorial.
+Remember to save your changes often using the flapdisk icon.

 <img src="../../../../docs/assets/images/S6-01.png" width="700">